wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  Use “The key to some Australian Plant families” found at the end of the lab manual to identify the specimen supplied to family level.

  First, examine the flower and construct a floral formula for it.
+Drawing a floral diagram or a vertical cross-sectional diagram may help.
 Check this with a demonstrator, so that you are sure you have interpreted the flower correctly, **before proceeding to the key.**